Almost commuting matrices, cohomology, and dimension: Proofs of auxiliary topological results

 \subsection{A theorem on extending mappings to spheres}

-As is well known, a compact metric space $X$ satisfies the inequality $dim X > n$ if and only if there exists a closed subspace $A$ of the space X and a continuous mapping $f: A \to S^n$ which cannot be extended to $X$ (\cite[Th.
+As is well known, a compact metrizable space $X$ satisfies the inequality $\dim X > n$ if and only if there exists a closed subspace $A$ of the space X and a continuous mapping $f: A \to S^n$ which cannot be extended to $X$ (\cite[Th.
 1.9.3]{Engelking}).
-We will need a similar statement but with additional requirement that $dim A \le n$.
+We will need a similar statement but with the additional requirement that $\dim A \le n$.

-Recall that a {\it shrinking} of the cover ${A_s}_{s\in S}$ of a topological space $X$ is any cover ${B_s}_{s\in S}$ of the space $X$ such that $B_s \subset A_s$, for every $s\in S$.
+Recall that a {\it shrinking} of the cover $\{A_s\}_{s\in S}$ of a topological space $X$ is any cover $\{B_s\}_{s\in S}$ of the space $X$ such that $B_s \subset A_s$, for every $s\in S$.
 A shrinking is open (closed) if all its members are open (closed) subsets of the space $X$.

 Let $X$ be a topological space and $A , B$ a pair of disjoint subsets of the space $X$.
 A set $L \subseteq X$ is a {\it partition between $A$ and $B$} if there exist open sets $U , W \subseteq X$ satisfying